ManyDogsProject/manydogsproject.github.io/getinvolved.md

 If you would like to get involved but do not have a site for behavioural data collection, please get in touch anyway!
 There are administrative, funding acquisition, and creative roles within ManyDogs that can lead to authorship on this or subsequent studies.

-If you want to participate in ManyDogs 1 with your dog, check out our [Collaborators](/collaborators) for a complete list of the locations where ManyDogs 1 is taking place.
-If there's a location near you, we suggest that you reach out to them for details on how to sign up with their institution.
+If you want to participate in ManyDogs 1 with your dog, check out our [Collaborators](/collaborators) for a complete list of the locations where ManyDogs 1 is being offered.
+If there's a location near you, we recommend that you reach out to them for details on how to sign up for their research program.

 # Join Our Communication Network